Kōsai: Interpretations and critiques

 Whatever Hōnen thought of Kōsai's specific teaching is unknown.
-However, Hōnen did promote constant repetition of the nembutsu, and as such, he held that any view which rejected constant and extensive nembutsu practice was inconsistent with Shandao’s teachings and ultimately erroneous.
+However, Hōnen did promote constant repetition of the nembutsu, and as such, he held that any view which rejected constant and extensive nembutsu practice was inconsistent with Shandao's teachings and ultimately erroneous.
 Regarding this issue, Hōnen criticized the misinterpretation of scriptural passages, emphasizing that the phrase “one’s whole life through” in Shandao’s writings was meant to encourage continued practice, not a single utterance.
 Hōnen also issued a formal prohibition of certain radical and antinomian interpretations of the ichinengi position, condemning its proponents as ignorant, immoral and self-serving.
 The influence of the idea that one should not practice many nembutsu recitations on Motochika, the Minister of War and a devoted follower of Hōnen led Hōnen to respond firmly, questioning whether those who promoted such teachings had attained enlightenment themselves.
 He condemned the notion that adherence to the Original Vow negated the importance of moral discipline, and argued that true faith necessitated lifelong devotion to the repetitive recitation of the nembutsu.

-However, it is important to note that Hōnen also accepted the idea that one could attain birth in the Pure Land by even a single utterance of the nembutsu.
+Hōnen also accepted the idea that one could attain birth in the Pure Land by even a single utterance of the nembutsu.
 Hōnen gave the following balanced advice on the nembutsu regarding the issue of "many nembutsus" vs "single nembutsu":